All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Visceral Fat Accumulation

 The shift from pear-shaped to apple-shaped fat distribution is one of the most noticeable changes after 50.
-This visceral fat is not just cosmetic.
+This visceral fat isn't just cosmetic.
 It produces inflammatory chemicals and increases the risk of heart disease, diabetes, and certain cancers.
 GLP-1 medications have shown particular effectiveness at reducing this dangerous fat type.

 Cardiovascular Protection